georgelivas/breakout/README.md

 </p>

 # Description
 The all time classic arcade game.
 The goal is to break all the bricks and get a high score, without dropping the ball.
-You have only ❤❤❤ lives.
+You have ❤❤❤ lives.

 # System requirements